Do you know that Social Security System has a special savings program exclusive to Filipinos working abroad?

 - SSS membership registration which is the Personal Record form (SS Form E-1) You may ask one to be printed for you at the branch.
 Or you can also download from the MySSS. portal and accomplish the process by filling out the required information.

-- Any proof of identity such as baptismal certificate, birth certificate, driver’s license, passowrd, Professional Regulatory Commission (PRC) ID, or Seaman’s Books.
+- Any valid identification cards for proof of identity such as baptismal certificate, birth certificate, driver’s license, passport, Professional Regulatory Commission (PRC) ID, or Seaman’s Books.

 Another alternative registration is going online.
 You may choose to send an email to email@example.com.